Hamm, North Rhine-Westphalia: Buses

-The city bus net Hamm is served by the "Stadtwerke Hamm", with 65 buses, and the "Verkehrsgesellschaft Breitenbach".
+The city bus network in Hamm is served by the Stadtwerke Hamm, with 65 buses, and the Verkehrsgesellschaft Breitenbach.
 A regional bus service is served by different companies and both nets serve the central bus station, which is situated in front of the main railway station in the centre of Hamm.
 Hamm is part of the Verkehrsgemeinschaft Ruhr-Lippe.
-About 12 million people are using the bus net every year, transported by 50 bus lines with 500 bus stops within the city.
+About 12 million people use the bus network every year, transported on 50 bus lines with 500 bus stops within the city.

-Canal
+Canal network

-Hamm is the end of the "Datteln-Hamm-Kanal", three ports are situated in the urban district.
+Hamm is the end of the Datteln-Hamm-Kanal; three ports are situated in the urban district:

-The city port, the canal end port Uentrop, and the port of "Gersteinwerk".
+the city port, the canal end port of Uentrop, and the port of Gersteinwerk.
 The ports of Hamm are the second biggest canal port by freight transact, 1.4 million tons a year by ships and 0.5 million tons by train.
 The city port allows for ships up to 110 metres length 11.45 meters width and 2.7 metres draft.
 It is linked with the railway by a track to the near main railway station and the marshaling yard.

-Airfield and Airports
+Airports

-Near city centre, in the meadows of the River Lippe, the sport airfield Hamm is situated.
+Near the city centre, in the meadows by the River Lippe, the Hamm sport airfield is situated.
 Its runway is 900 m long and 30 m wide.
-The airfield is operated by the Luftsportclub Hamm e.
-V..
+The airfield is operated by the Luftsportclub Hamm e.V.

-Hamm is situated in the middle of a triangle of three smaller International Airports, in the north the Münster Osnabrück International Airport (FMO) in the south-west Dortmund Airport and in the east Paderborn Lippstadt Airport.
+Hamm is situated in the middle of a triangle of three smaller international airports, in the north the Münster Osnabrück Airport (FMO), in the south-west Dortmund Airport and in the east Paderborn Lippstadt Airport.

-The nearest large International Airport is Düsseldorf Airport.
+The nearest large international airport is Düsseldorf Airport.